A Fully Device-Independent Ternary Quantum Key Distribution Protocol Based on the Impossible Colouring Game

 \subsection{Security of Active (Final) Key}

 In this section, we shall provide the length of the active key and subsequently derive the key rate.
-The Lo-Chau security proof \cite{LCF99} was one of the first to rigorously establish the theoretical security of QKD, specifically for the BB84 protocol \cite{BB84}, and was later extended to DIQKD protocols.
-It introduced the reduction of QKD to entanglement purification protocols but was limited in its assumptions and applicability to practical scenarios.
-Following this, Shor and Preskill \cite{SPJ00} simplified the Lo-Chau proof by connecting it to Calderbank-Shor-Steane (CSS) codes \cite{CS96,S96}, making the proof more accessible and easier to understand.
-However, it still operated under asymptotic assumptions and idealized conditions.
-While the Lo-Chau and Shor-Preskill proofs were groundbreaking and laid the foundation for QKD security, Renner’s proof \cite{RR08} offers a more comprehensive, realistic, and practically applicable security framework using smooth max-min entropy, Shannon entropy, and conditional Von Neumann entropy.
-It addresses a wider range of practical issues, provides finite-key security guarantees, and ensures composable security, making it the preferred choice for modern QKD systems.
+The Lo-Chau security proof \cite{LCF99} was one of the first to rigorously establish the theoretical security of QKDs, specifically for the BB84 protocol \cite{BB84}, and was later extended to DIQKD protocols.
+It introduced the reduction of QKD to entanglement purification protocols.
+Following this, Shor and Preskill \cite{SPJ00} simplified the Lo-Chau proof by connecting it to Calderbank-Shor-Steane (CSS) codes \cite{CS96,S96}.
+These proofs were groundbreaking and laid the foundation for QKD security.
+Renner’s proof \cite{RR08} offers another comprehensive, realistic, and practically applicable security framework.
+It addresses a wider range of practical issues, provides finite-key security guarantees, and ensures composable security.
+In 2020, Tsurumaru \cite{tsurumaru20} simplified the idea of QKD security by showing a mathematical equivalence between the security proofs following Mayers(?)-Shor-Preskill and that of Renner's using the Leftover Hashing Lemma.
+In this paper, we will follow Renner's approach in validating security and estimating the key rate of our given scheme.
 It is to be noted that our proposed scheme is inherently \textit{one-way} \cite{RR08} and does not require noisy preprocessing.
 Specifically, after the measurement of the entangled subsystems, Alice and Bob proceed directly to an information reconciliation protocol, wherein Bob computes an estimate of Alice’s raw key using the information exchanged over an authenticated classical channel.
 This streamlined design avoids additional classical interaction and preprocessing steps, thereby reducing operational complexity.
 As a result, the protocol remains efficient and practical, particularly in low-latency or high-noise quantum network environments.

 \begin{widetext}

 \end{widetext}